stefanriedel/stefanriedel.github.io/projects/project_201810_testbed.md

 ### Highlights
 - standardized interfaces for datasets (including meta-data) and algorithms
-- management of generated artefacts and configuration/parametrization options for full data/model lineage and traceability
+- management of generated artifacts and configuration/parametrization options for full data/model lineage and traceability
 - utility tools for analyzing and visualizing results along any experiment dimension (dataset variants, algorithm variants, parametrization variants, etc.)

 <hr>